-Jnanpith awardee, veteran actor Girish Karnad passes away
+Jnanpith awardee, veteran playwright-actor Girish Karnad passes away

-Bengaluru, June 10: Jnanpith awardee, veteran actor and playwright Girish Karnad has passed away at his residence in Bengaluru on Monday.
+Bengaluru, June 10: Jnanpith awardee, veteran actor and playwright Girish Karnad has passed away on Monday.
 He was 81.

+Karnad succumbed to a prolonged illness at his residence in Vittal Mallya Road, Bengaluru at 6.30 am, according to his family.

+A multifaceted personality, Karnad has acted in several plays and movies that have received critical acclamation.

 Karnad often using history and mythology to tackle contemporary issues, had his works translated into various Indian languages and helmed by directors like Ebrahim Alkazi, B V Karanth and Alyque Padamsee among others.